2023 Solar Incentives Guide for Upper Dublin, PA - Tax Credits & Rebates

 The phrase "solar incentives" covers a wide range of financial incentives implemented to make installing and using solar panels more affordable.
 This is done to encourage people to switch to renewable energy.
 Incentives could include things like discounts, cash back or credit towards your monthly utility bill.
 Some incentives are handled federally, while others are provided by the state of Pennsylvania or your specific utility company, county or municipality.
 Categories of solar incentives include:

 - Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the federal government.

-- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if your solar system produces more than a specified (typically small) amount of electricity.
-Performance-based incentives are normally handled at the state level.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you receive in return is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled by your state government.
+Once your solar system meets the qualification threshold (typically a small amount of energy production), you can receive SRECs that you can then sell to your utility company or other buyers.
+The money you receive from the sale is usually considered part of your taxable income.

 - Net Metering: Don't forget to talk to your Upper Dublin utility company about signing a net metering contract.
 This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
 You could receive either a dollar-for-dollar credit or a percentage of the value.